-HR is about delivery,
+HR is about delivery, not about doing

 Part of the solution to South Africa’s skills shortage is for companies to retain key staff.
 Or, as Kumba Iron Ore’s HR head puts it, “You don’t want to get into a situation where skills recycling is constantly taking place, with companies poaching each other’s skilled staff”